 Dong quai root

-Can interact with warfarin and lead to bleeding problems.
+Can interact with warfarin and lead to bleeding problems

 Evening primrose oil

-May worsen some types of epilepsy.
+May worsen some types of epilepsy

 Red clover extract

-Most studies report no benefit over placebo for hot flashes or vaginal symptoms.
+Most studies report no benefit over placebo for hot flashes or vaginal symptoms

-Adapted from National Institutes of Health, North American Menopause Society and selected studies [136-142].
+Adapted from the North American Menopause Society and selected studies [60-65,67-87].